-April 11, 2021.
-Forty-fourth Annual 10K.
-Cross your fingers, wear your luck socks and drop your loose change in the fountain–we’ll be ready to run in 21.
+April 10, 2022.
+Forty-fifth Annual 10K.
+Cross your fingers, wear your luck socks and drop your loose change in the fountain–there’s only so much you can do, we’ll be ready to run in 22.

 April 7, 2019.
 Forty-second Annual 10K with 23,268 registered participants; Significant Weather Advisory issued for Austin including severe lightning, hail and 40 mph winds.
 Race is officially canceled on March 7, 2019, 1.5-hours prior to race start.

 April 8, 2018.
 Forty-First Annual 10K with 23,265 registered participants;